josenymad/go-math-quiz/README.md

 ## Usage

+If you're using a Mac:

+1. Fork and clone this repo, then run the binary file with:

+`./quiz`

+You can also:

 1. [Download](https://go.dev/dl/) and install Go
 2. Fork and clone this repo
 3. Navigate to the new directory on you machine